Happy: 10 Questions

 - What career would you pursue if money weren’t an issue?
 In middle age, many folks grow weary of their current jobs and think of changing careers.
 What would it take financially to make such a big change?

 - Which major expenditures would you like to make in the years ahead?
 Whether it’s a major home remodeling project, a special vacation or a new car, you’ll get more happiness from the dollars you spend if you plan ahead, so you have a long period of eager anticipation.

 - What are you grateful for?
 You may be able to squeeze a little more happiness from your latest pay raise or last year’s family reunion if you pause for a moment and think how lucky you are.

 Want to read more about money and happiness?
-Check out HumbleDollar’s Nine Simple Strategies for a Happier Life and Five Takeways from Happiness Research.
+Check out Boosting Happiness, A Happier Life and Jonathan on Happiness.

 This article is part of a series.
 Check out the other nine articles by clicking here.
 Follow Jonathan on Twitter and on Facebook.